impact-hiv/NepidemiX/doc/tutorial.rst

    from nepidemix.utilities.networkxtra import attributeCount, neighbors_data_iter
    import numpy

-The first two lines import the ExplicitStateProcess class from nepidemix as well as a utility functions, :ref:`NepidemiX-API-networkxtra.attributeCount`, (useful to count attributes on networkx graphs) and :ref:`NepidemiX-API-networkxtra.neighbors_data_iter` (yielding an iterator over nearest neighbours in a networkx graph, together with their attribute dictionaries) .
+The first two lines import the ExplicitStateProcess class from nepidemix as well as a utility functions, :ref:`NepidemiX-API-networkxtra.attributeCount`, (useful to count attributes on networkx graphs) and :ref:`NepidemiX-API-networkxtra.neighbors_data_iter` (yielding an iterator over nearest neighbors in a networkx graph, together with their attribute dictionaries) .
 The third line imports the `numpy <http://numpy.scipy.org/>`_ package.

 Now we are ready to derive a class for the SIR process.
 Classes in python are defined using the **class** keyword, so go ahead and declare a class called **SIRProcess** deriving from :ref:`NepidemiX-API-ExplicitStateProcess`, the code looks like this::